 One of the most common types of accidents is the ones that occur at intersections.
 Accidents at intersections happen when either a bicyclist or a motorist fails to yield way to another party and end up colliding with each other.
 These types of accidents are highly likely when there are no traffic signals or signs in place.
 In cases where traffic signals are instated, collisions at intersections are a result of negligence from either bicyclists or motorists.

 This type of accident happens when you are riding your bicycle on the right side of the motorist.
 Collision in these types of accidents occurs when the motorist turns to the right.
 A few ways a right hook accident can occur are:

-Also known as getting doored, this type of accident occurs when you are riding alongside a parked car and someone opens a door right in your path.
-Although this does not involve colliding with vehicles but can cause serious injuries.
+Also known as getting doored, this type of accident occurs when you are riding alongside a parked car, and someone opens a door right in your path.
+However, this does not involve colliding with vehicles but can cause serious injuries.

 Some of the most common causes of bicycle accidents are:

 Because bicyclists do not have the level of protection that cars, trucks, and other four-wheeler drivers have, they are prone to sustaining more severe injuries.
 Some of the common injuries that a person may sustain when in a bicycle accident are: